 Case Study: Developing Predictive Liver Models from Pluripotent Stem Cells

-Or if you're already a Pharma IQ member, sign in below to download.
-Sign In to Register Become a member to Register
+Or, if you're already a Pharmaceuticals & Biotechnology member, sign in below to view.

 The development of renewable human liver models, from genetically defined origins, is likely to be a game-changing addition to the field of Predictive Toxicology.
 However, for these models to have significant impact they must be stable in character and capable of manufacture at scale.